Women in government: Israel

 Since the founding of the State of Israel, relatively few women have served in the Israeli government, and fewer still have served in the leading ministerial offices.
 While Israel is one of a small number of countries where a woman—Golda Meir—has served as prime minister, it is behind most Western countries in the representation of women in both the parliament and government.

-As of 2019, women comprise 25% of Israel's 120-member Knesset.
+As of 2019, women comprised 25% of Israel's 120-member Knesset.
+By 2025, that number had only increased slightly to 26%.
+In March 2026, the Israel Democracy Institute noted that:The impressive improvement in women's representation in the Knesset that was seen between 1999 and 2015 has halted in the past decade.
+This is true in government as well, where the representation of women is actually regressing rather than improving compared to the previous government, and is particularly low compared to other democracies.